lysng/mock_payment_api/backend/README.md

-# Hono TypeScript Server with SQLite
+# Banking API Server

-This is a TypeScript server implementation using Hono framework and SQLite database, following the OpenAPI specification.
+A TypeScript-based banking API server using Hono, SQLite, and OpenAPI.

 ## Prerequisites